JDAED/TTAClient/README.md

 ## TTAServer
 > C++ based server-side program to process data on the server side
 >
-> Git repo not uploaded
+> Git repo not yet available
 >
 > Module managed by Alrik (AKEevee)
 >